Dak Prescott Injury Update: Season Could Be Over After Horrifying Ankle Break For Cowboys Quarterback

 “Now, Dalton takes over one of the NFL’s most loaded offenses as he looks to revive his career as a starting quarterback in this league.
 While his time in Cincinnati didn’t end well, he’s a great human being who’s absolutely one of the 32 best quarterbacks in this league.”

+He performed well in relief of Prescott on Sunday, leading the Cowboys to a late game-tying drive and later drove the team to hit a game-winning field goal.

-Even with what appears to be a season-ending break, Dallas is still in the running in a wide-open NFC East in which no team has been able to separate.
-The Cowboys entered the day on Sunday just a half game out of the divisional lead despite the 1-3 record.
+Even with what appears to be a season-ending break for their starting quarterback, Dallas is still in the running in a wide-open NFC East in which no team has been able to separate, and all teams have losing records.
+The Cowboys entered Sunday just a half-game out of the divisional lead, despite the 1-3 record, and the win put them into first place.